 Another large part of the cost of vehicle ownership is related to maintenance – so be sure to do your research into projected costs for a vehicle’s routine service needs, parts and labor.
 Then, look into warranty coverage to check how it will offset projected repair costs.

 TOP TIP!
-It’s often useful to have discussions with user departments and actual operators of fleet vehicles about how they will use vehicles to perform their jobs.
+It’s often useful to have discussions with user departments and actual operators of vehicles about how they will use vehicles to perform their jobs.

 Embrace the opportunity to get firsthand experience from the people who will actually operate the vehicles.
 Get their honest opinions about how different vehicle could live up to the tasks they need to perform.